jonburdon/calm-little-stars/README.md

 7. [ ] Add a video library of testimonials and short clips of sessions
 8. [ ] Add button to aid navigation from footer to top of index.html
 9. [ ] Add EU Cookie Warning and add Google Analytics pixel code to track visitors
+10. [ ] Improve the experience for User 3 by adding social share buttons so that compelling copy can be shared easily with friends.
+11. [ ] Add free mindfulness activities content either as video or as downloadable pdfs.
+This would further establish the expertise and reputation of the business owner and also suggest generosity - a key component of an attitude of mindfulness.

 ## Testing